robinloeffel/jazzer/readme.md

     url: false // i don't want jazzer to change the url });
 ```
-When working with your own values, or in general, make sure to synchronize the `duration` property with the `transition-duration` of `changeClass`.
+When working with your own values, or in general, make sure to synchronize the `duration` property with the `transition-duration` of `container`.
 As mentioned, you don't need to overwrite all of these.
 You can just modify the ones you want to change and leave the rest be.
 The defaults are:
 ```
 links = '[data-jazzer-trigger]';
 container = '#jazzer';